Tommy's PregnancyHub

 What should happen to my epilepsy treatment before I conceive?

-Folic acid and medication
+Folic acid and epilepsy medication

 This can help protect your baby against neural tube defects, such as spina bifida.